Ford Thunderbird (tenth generation)

-The tenth generation of the Ford Thunderbird is a personal luxury car that was produced by Ford for the 1989 to 1997 model years.
-It was introduced on December 26, 1988 as a 1989 model alongside its sister car, the Mercury Cougar.
-Developed on Ford's new MN12 (Mid-Size North American Project 12) platform from the second quarter of 1984 (production approved in mid-1985), the new Thunderbird featured a more aerodynamic body that was slightly shorter in overall length relative to the 1988 Thunderbird but had a nine-inch-longer wheelbase.
+The tenth generation of the Ford Thunderbird is a front-engine, rear-drive, five passenger, two-door personal luxury coupe manufactured and marketed by Ford for the 1989 to 1997 model years.
+Introduced on December 26, 1988 as a 1989 model, the Thunderbird was co-developed with the Mercury Cougar. using Ford's new MN12 platform — with a more aerodynamic body, slightly shorter overall length and nine-inch-longer wheelbase than the outgoing 1988 Thunderbird.